lokijota/AdventOfCode/2025/README.md

 - **Day 04**: Happy with this one.
 Each part runs under 0.02s.
 Use an auxiliary bidim array with +2 dimension to avoid borders, and that array has the number of surrounding rolls.
 For part 2 I just have to consecutively substract to this, using a large number to mark already removed rolls.
 Quick and elegant (using more memory, though)
 - **Day 05**: Again the topic of ranges.
 Simple and fast.
 Could probably also have used https://pypi.org/project/portion/ again, but not worth it.
 - **Day 06**: Part 1 simple, part 2 also simple but somewhat annoying.
 I'm sure there's a cleaner way to do it, still execition time is miliseconds.
+- **Day 07**: The Tachyons one with the beam splitter.
+Second part felt more complicated than it is really, and also runs in ms times.

 Also: coding in vscode using **vim**, for old-times sake.